-Director since March, 2008
+Director since March, 2008 Age 62

-Mr. Guiles is a director of Cubic Corporation.
+Mr. Guiles has been a director of Cubic Corporation since 2008.
 He was formerly executive vice-president of corporate development at Sempra Energy.
-He was previously chairman and CEO of San Diego Gas & Electric (SDG&E) and Southern California Gas Company (SoCal Gas), Sempra Energy's California regulated utilities.
+From 2000 to 2006, he was chairman and CEO of San Diego Gas & Electric (SDG&E) and Southern California Gas Company (SoCal Gas), Sempra Energy's California regulated utilities.
+He held a variety of management positions at SDG&E since joining that company in 1972.
 Mr. Guiles is also a director and past chairman of the California Chamber of Commerce.